stijlist/stijlist.github.io/index.md

 In my projects, I strive to:

 - minimize complexity
+- be aware of prior work in my problem domain
 - avoid writing programs when reusing an already-written program will be effective
 - avoid complex configuration of the software I'm using when possible